diegomrsantos/SabreDevStudioWidgetLibrary/README.md

 Currency symbol:
 _Warning_: Angular native `currency` filter is overridden with the `isoCurrency` filter from `iso-currency` (see bower.json, see `SDSWidgets`).
-In all views the (overridden) currency filter have currency passed as argument, so the prices are presented in the currency as they come from the SDS web service.
+In all views the (overridden) currency filter have currency passed as argument, so the prices are presented in the currency as they come from the Sabre REST APIs web service.

 Date display formats:
 All dates are represented by Moment.js dates and are given explicit formatting, so they are presented in the same format regardless of browser locale or Angular locale.